 Visit your doctor or health care professional for regular checks on your progress.
-It may be several weeks before you see the full effects of this medicine.
 Do not stop taking this medicine suddenly.
 You may need to gradually reduce the dose.
 Only stop taking this medicine on advice of your doctor or health care professional.

 You may get drowsy or dizzy.
 Do not drive, use machinery, or do anything that needs mental alertness until you know how this medicine affects you.
 Do not stand or sit up quickly, especially if you are an older patient.
 This reduces the risk of dizzy or fainting spells.
 Alcohol can increase dizziness and drowsiness.
 Avoid alcoholic drinks.

 This medicine can reduce the response of your body to heat or cold.
 Dress warm in cold weather and stay hydrated in hot weather.
 If possible, avoid extreme temperatures like saunas, hot tubs, very hot or cold showers, or activities that can cause dehydration such as vigorous exercise.

 Along with its needed effects, a medicine may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 Check with your doctor immediately if any of the following side effects occur: